 Another key thing WorkManager offers is chaining of tasks.
 If you have many work tasks you can chain your works in order in which you want them to run.
 You can even pass the work requests as list which causes them to run in parallel.

-Finally you can also integrate your WorkManager with dependency injection libraries like Dagger which is an advance implementation in custom Android application development and for more information check the docs.
+Finally, you can also integrate your WorkManager with dependency injection libraries like Dagger to manage background tasks more efficiently through modular and scalable code structures, enhancing API integration services, which is an advance implementation in custom Android application development and for more information check the docs.